yasinemirkutlu44/LLM-Orchestrated-Agentic-AI-Researcher/README.md

 > **TL;DR:** Type a research question → get a cited, multi-section PDF report in under a minute.

 ---
-🧠 **Built with OpenAI frontier models and the OpenAI Agents SDK** 🚀
----

----

 ## ✨ What It Does